 - If you’re looking for more casual dining options in Paris, check out some of our favorite places for Street Food in Paris.

 - If you prefer a little more ambiance for your meal, try The Best Hidden Italian Dining Spots in Paris

 - Find out more about Food Society via Sortir à Paris.

 Written by Rachel Naismith.
 Looking to travel?
 Check out Plum Guide and our Marketplace for fabulous vacation rentals in Paris, France or Italy.
-Looking to rent long-term or buy in France or Italy?
+Looking to rent long or short term, or buy in France?
 Ask us!
 We can connect you to our trusted providers for amazing service and rates or click here.
 Looking to bring France home to you or to learn online or in person?
 Check out our marketplace shop and experiences.